top of page

 Research Study

-Working with researchers from the Pitt School of Social Work, Equitable and Just Greater Pittsburgh is hosting a Regional Advocacy and Organizing Training and Research Study.
+Working with researchers from the Pitt School of Social Work and staff at Age Friendly Greater Pittsburgh, Equitable and Just Greater Pittsburgh is hosting a Regional Advocacy and Organizing Training and Research Study.
 This project is funded by the AmeriCorps National Service and Civic Engagement Research Project to work with residents to increase civic engagement around equity and equitable development issues.

 Goals